 Butter Dosa Street Style: How to make ButterDosa.

-Butter Dosa like the name suggests, is a combination of generous amount of butter/ghee, a spread of simple flowy upma, and the tastemaker being the sprinkle of a powder made of a couple of ingredients along with chopped onions and coriander.
+Butter Dosa like the name suggests, is a combination of a generous amount of butter/ghee, a spread of simple flowy upma, and the tastemaker being the sprinkle of a powder made of a couple of ingredients along with chopped onions and coriander.
 Sounds okay but the taste I must tell you takes you to heaven!
 Literally to heaven.

 So I happen to attend a dear friend’s wedding last November and the foodie in me had to take a look at the food section (so that I can plan my priorities Ha! ) As it was too early and many of the guests didn’t arrive, many of the stalls were still closed except this Butter Dosa guy and this recipe is what he revealed as I couldn’t stop praising or eating his Butter Dosas.
 So, thats the story and here is the recipe – in detail with pictures below 🙂

 Every family has its own recipe for making Dosa batter and this is mine.

 - Bombay Rava/upma rava: One cup